jeroenterheerdt/HAsmartirrigation/README.md

 Go to http://www.rainmaster.com/historicET.aspx and enter your 5-digit zipcode and click 'Find'.
 The values you are looking for are listed for each month in inch/day:
 ![](images/rainmaster.png?raw=true)

 ### World Water & Climate Institute (International)
+Unfortunately the atlas linked below seems to be offline.
+Please refer to this wiki page for country specific information and feel free to reach out to add your country specific info!
 Go to http://wcatlas.iwmi.org/ and create an account.
 Once logged in, enter the locations you are interested in and click 'Submit'.
 Be sure to select N/S and E/W according to your coordinates:
 ![](images/iwmi1.PNG?raw=true)